lob/lob-ruby/README.md

 [![Coverage Status](https://coveralls.io/repos/lob/lob-ruby/badge.svg?branch=master)](https://coveralls.io/r/lob/lob-ruby?branch=master)
 [![Downloads](http://ruby-gem-downloads-badge.herokuapp.com/lob?color=green&type=total)](https://rubygems.org/gems/lob)

 Ruby wrapper for the [Lob.com](http://lob.com) API.
 See the full Lob.com [API Documentation](https://lob.com/docs/ruby).
+For best results, be sure that you're using [the latest version](https://lob.com/docs/ruby#version) of the Lob API and the latest version of the ruby wrapper.
 This gem gives you an ActiveRecord-style syntax to use the Lob.com API.

 Supports Ruby 1.9.3 and greater.